- 8 Beachwalker Dr

 - (843) 883-3123

 At Fort Moultrie you can experience 171 years of coastal military history.
 The fort defended Charleston's harbor from the Revolutionary War through World War II.
+The Park features a film, museum shops, path to beach, exhibits and special programs.

 - 360 Concord St.